Yan Gomes Player Props: Cubs vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.84 team ERA ranks sixth among all league pitching staffs.
+- The Guardians have a 3.79 team ERA that ranks sixth among all MLB pitching staffs.

-- Guardians pitchers combine to give up 80 home runs (one per game), the third-fewest in baseball.
+- Guardians pitchers combine to allow the second-fewest home runs in baseball (80 total, one per game).

+- Civale gets the start for the Guardians, his eighth of the season.
+He is 2-2 with a 3.18 ERA and 33 strikeouts in 39 2/3 innings pitched.

-- In his last time out on Saturday, the righty threw six innings against the Milwaukee Brewers, allowing one earned run while surrendering three hits.
+- In his last outing on Sunday against the Milwaukee Brewers, the right-hander threw six innings, allowing four earned runs while surrendering six hits.

-- In 11 games this season, the 24-year-old has put up a 3.79 ERA and 8.8 strikeouts per nine innings, while allowing a batting average of .247 to opposing batters.
+- The 28-year-old has put together a 3.18 ERA and 7.5 strikeouts per nine innings across seven games this season, while allowing a batting average of .235 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.